Tooth Extractions at Cunning Dental Group, CA:

 Vertical impaction

 Vertical impaction has a high chance of erupting and fitting comfortably into the mouth without problems.
-When a tooth begins causing pressure on the underside of the molar next to it or the bones at the back of the mouth, extraction becomes necessary.
+However, when a tooth begins putting pressure on molars or the bones at the back of the mouth, extraction becomes necessary.

 Mesial Impaction

-The most common type of wisdom tooth impaction, mesial impaction occurs when the topmost surface of a tooth is angled toward the front of the mouth, pushing the molar next to it.
+The most common type of wisdom tooth impaction, mesial impaction, occurs when the topmost surface of a tooth is angled toward the front of the mouth, pushing on the molar next to it.
 The angle of the impacted tooth determines the need for extraction.

 Distal impaction